aistabci/abci-docs/en/docs/appendix/external-networks.md

 Please understand that we may ask for additional information.

 After the consultation is complete, the responsible person of the ABCI Group should submit a request for permission to communicate to ABCI support.
-Or, please attach a document showing that you have received approval from the responsible person of the ABCI Group, and also add the responsible person to the cc of your email. <br>
+Or, please attach a document showing that you have received approval from the responsible person of the ABCI Group, and also add the responsible person to the cc of your email.

 Please [contact](../contact.md) us for application procedures.